FileMaker WebDirect 18 Guide

 If a solution is configured to use ODBC data source single sign-on, users will be prompted to enter authentication information when attempting to access the ODBC data source.

-For information about ODBC data sources, see FileMaker Server Help and FileMaker Cloud for AWS documentation.
+For information about ODBC data sources, see FileMaker Server Help and FileMaker Cloud product documentation in the Product Documentation Center.

 Setting up external FileMaker data sources

-To access external FileMaker data sources in FileMaker WebDirect, all referenced database files must be hosted on the same FileMaker Server or FileMaker Cloud for AWS deployment as the FileMaker WebDirect solution.
+To access external FileMaker data sources in FileMaker WebDirect, all referenced database files must be hosted on the same FileMaker Server or FileMaker Cloud product deployment as the FileMaker WebDirect solution.